wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 Several software implemented CC mechanisms are already deployed in applications such as database management systems, including Two Phase Locking (2PL), Optimistic CC (OCC), and Multiversion CC (MVCC).
 In this literature, we explore the design space of CC algorithms in hardware.
-We first review a few hardware features that can serve as build blocks for our CC algorithm.
+We first review a few hardware features that can serve as building blocks for our CC algorithm.
 Then based on these hardware features, we incrementally build an HTM that provides correct transactional semantics, with increased degrees of parallelism.
 We only cover 2PL and OCC here, as they share some characteristics that can simplify the explanation.
-MVCC will be discussed in a different literature.
+MVCC will be discussed in another literature.

 In a multiprocessor system, to ensure coherence of cached data while allowing every processor to manipulate data in its private L1 cache, hardware already implements a multi-reader, single-writer locking protocol for each individual cache line, dubbed "cache coherence